Busedame/pipex/README.md

 - `file2` The output file.
 Where is the output of the program redirected to.
 It should be the name of the file, e.g. "outfile".

 **Running a command in C**
-A shell command is a binary file/an executable, and can essentially be seen as a program.
-`cat`, `grep`, `awk` -- the list of shell commands is definitely long.
+A shell command is a binary file/an executable, and can essentially be seen as a program. `cat`, `grep`, `awk` -- are only a few of many shell commands.
 When I started working with Pipex, I had a moment of being scared that I would have to recode all the shell commands.
-I was happy when I discovered that this was not the case, and that there is a function that takes care of all of this for you.
+I was happy when
+I discovered that this was not the case, and that there is a function that takes care of all of this for you.
 The function is declared like this:
 ```bash
 	int execve(const char *pathname, char *const argv[], char *const envp[]);